 10 Popular Outdoor Careers

-All salary data below comes from a 2014 report from the U.S. Bureau of Labor Statistics unless otherwise noted.
+All salary data below reflects median values from the U.S. Bureau of Labor Statistics' 2018 report unless otherwise noted.

 Work with businesses and government entities to ensure regulations are being met for habitat protection